 When a participant enters the program, the pending charge is put on hold.
 When a participant completes the program satisfactorily, the pending charge is “Refused” or “Dismissed”, conditioned upon the participant complying with the requirements of the Pre-Trial Diversion Program.

 Who Do I Call?

-The Juvenile Section is responsible for the screening, filing, and prosecution of three kinds of cases involving juveniles:
+The Juvenile Section is responsible for the screening, filing, and prosecution of cases involving juveniles: